-If you are browsing through the list of best winter city breaks in Europe, best winter holiday destinations in Europe, and most importantly best winter vacations in Europe, Stockholm should be in your top 5 positions in the travel bucket list.
+If you are browsing through the list of best winter city breaks, best winter holiday destinations in Europe, and most importantly best winter vacations, Stockholm should be in your top 5 positions in the travel bucket list.

 Tallinn is among the best places in Europe to visit in winter that looks like a fairyland covered with thick layers of snow on the roofs, streets, trees, balconies as if the angels have cast a magic spell everywhere turning everything into the snow.
 Tallinn is full of attractive tourist destinations to make your winter city breaks in Europe amazing.

 You can start by visiting the charming Christmas market, which is much like a painted scene from an animated movie in the Tallinn Old Town.
 In the daylight, you can go for skiing riding the sled by a group of huskies, or exploring the ice skating rink of Harju Street.